What You Should Know About IV Sedation Dentistry for Implants

 Why is Intravenous Sedation a Good Option for Dental Implant Surgery?

 Intravenous sedation can ensure that treatment is more comfortable overall, especially for people with a strong gag reflex, as the sedative will relax this reflex.
-It is also a good option for anyone with a small mouth or who needs a longer dental implant procedure in Pickering.
+It is also a good option for anyone with a small mouth or who needs a more extended dental implant procedure in Pickering.
 We can complete more treatment during a longer appointment than would be possible using just local anesthetic.
 Many people dislike having dental injections, another area where intravenous sedation can help.

 What to Expect If You Opt for IV Sedation?